Under Colorado law, mortgage fraud is a type of theft involving

 Mortgage fraud schemes often involve more than one person in the transaction.
 In these cases, anyone who knows that the crime is going on and helps to further the crime may be guilty of conspiracy.
 A person conspires to commit a crime if:

-- With the intent to promote or facilitate its commission, he or she agrees with another person or persons to engage in conduct which constitutes a crime or an attempt to commit a crime, or
+- With the intent to promote or facilitate its commission, he or she agrees with another person or persons to engage in conduct that constitutes a crime or an attempt to commit a crime, or

 - He or she agrees to aid the other person or persons in the planning or commission of a crime or of an attempt to commit such crime.9